FLIR A50 and A70 Thermal Cameras Offer Turnkey Solutions for Efficient Data Analysis

 The A50 and A70 thermal cameras, with Smart, Streaming, or Research and Development options, offer professionals, in a variety of industries with a turnkey solution, to efficiently and effectively inspect and analyze data, ultimately saving time and money.

-The FLIR A50 and A70 are now available globally through Viper and other FLIR authorized distributors and will ship in Q2 2021.
+The FLIR A50 and A70 are available globally through Viper and other FLIR authorized distributors.

 “We are excited about the launch of the new FLIR A50/A70 thermal imaging camera and the value it will add for our customers.
 With its expanded communication capabilities, ViperVision can do more with the camera information we’ve always had.
 The more data and more ways to access that data the customers have, the better.
 We are now able to take the same critical data that has always been provided by FLIR cameras and make it more available and thus more useful to our customers.
 Whether this means integration with VMS and security systems or more plant control networks (DCS, PLC, SCADA), we are now able to accomplish multiple tasks simultaneously and more efficiently.”